raphaelleroffo/raphaelleroffo.github.io/_posts/2022-01-23-advanced-tutorial5.md

 &nbsp;
 ### 2.2 Context

 Suitability analysis (aka Site Selection) is a very common and powerful type of GIS analysis.
 The goal of a suitability analysis is to identify the most optimal place for something to be located.
-The most common approach to suitability analysis consists in overlaying multiple layers representing different criteria each, assigning them relative weights, and recombine those criteria into a single suitability score.
+The most common approach to suitability analysis is raster-based and consists in overlaying multiple layers representing different criteria each, assigning them relative weights, and recombine those criteria into a single suitability score.

 London population is set to increase from 9.03 million in 2021 to 10.11 million by 2036 (source: Greater London Authority).
 How can we ensure decent standards of living for this additional million dwellers ?

 Research suggests that proximity to green spaces has a strong positive impact on communities’ physical and mental health.
 In particular, outdoor playgrounds have been proven to increase children’s capabilities and to significantly improve their behavioural and social skills (Brussoni et al, 2017).
 As seen with the Covid-19 lockdowns, living within walking distance from such parks seems all the more important to the wellbeing of urban communities and especially young children with no access to a private garden.

-We also observe that land allocation in central London is not always optimal, with a considerable amount of brownfield  (land that was previously developed but is no longer in use), which is not optimal from an economic, social and environmental perspective.
+We also observe that land allocation in central London is not always optimal, with a considerable amount of brownfield  (land that was previously developed but is no longer in use).
+This is not optimal from an economic, social and environmental perspective.

 Literature suggests that conversion of brownfield into green spaces is a very efficient way to lower soil pollution and tap into formerly unutilized land to generate positive social impact on local communities.
 (Vitiello, 2008; Grenstein & Sungu-Eryilmaz, 2004; Adorjàn et al, 2015).

-Our research objective consists in identifying brownfields that are suitable for regeneration into pocket parks with playground facilities, with the purpose of having the greater positive impact on children.
+**In this tutorial, our research objective consists in identifying brownfields that are suitable for regeneration into pocket parks with playground facilities, with the purpose of having the greater positive impact on children.**

 &nbsp;